View our reviews on Google and Facebook.

 These sessions will take place in a typical and very charming country house, a so said ‘mas’, located in the hamlet of Cosprons (Occitanie region), close to the border of France and Spain.
 Located in the bottom of a valley covered with vineyards, not far from the Bay of Paulliles, you will enjoy a quiet and beautiful environment, living among warmful and authentic inhabitants.

-Participants will share bedrooms (2 per room with independent bathroom in each) except if they prefer to be in a single room (request to be done in advance to Eyes in Progress, extra fee involved).
+Participants will share bedrooms (2 per room with independent bathroom in each) except if they prefer to be in a single room (this will depend on the rooms availability at the time of the participant application).

 You will be asked to adapt to a total immersion life, to take risks and to go beyond your limits, in order to progress and to get access to a higher level in your practice of photography.

-No later than one month before the workshop, participants will be provided with a file.
-Among other information, you will find in this file a list of subjects and of contacts on site, to allow you to think about your project.
+No later than one month before the workshop, participants will be provided with a dossier with a list of subjects and of contacts on site, to allow you to think about your project and prepare it.

 Day One (starting on Sunday, 5pm):